 - Orthodontics.
 It is recommended that children see an orthodontist starting at the age of seven.
 While they may not wear braces for several years, orthodontists can watch their patients’ mouths and teeth develop.
 As this takes place, they can help direct the positioning of teeth into their proper position and even direct jaw growth starting at an early age.

 - Fillings.
-For children who have tooth decay (cavities), dentists must remove the decay and replace the area with a composite to fill the area.
-This is done to prevent the decay from spreading and taking over the entire tooth causing more issues.
+For children who have tooth decay (cavities), We will remove the decay and replace the area with a composite to fill the area.
+This will prevent the decay from spreading and taking over the entire tooth.